 Homeowners took a DIY approach for slightly less than half (47%) of Q3 projects, while roughly 22% shared the responsibility with a professional contractor.
 A hired professional handled the remaining 31% of projects in their entirety.
 This means that for most projects, the homeowner was likely in charge of some decision-making.
 Home improvement marketers should be attuned to DIY shopping behavior, such as online and social media browsing in the project planning stage.
 Understanding who these audiences are and how they shop is essential for reaching them more effectively.

 Want to learn more about past and future homeowner activity trends?
-Our full report is over 250 pages of data and insights.
+The full report is 170 pages of category by category data and insights.
 Join HIRI as a member for full access.